 The only way to watch something in 8K would require you to move to Japan, where national broadcaster NHK is trialling an 8K channel, or buy an extremely expensive 8K camera, hire some actors and make your own show.

 This isn't unexpected.
 The companies making the content are always playing catch-up with the TV technology.
 It was the same when 4K TVs were first released.

-Streaming services are usually quickest out of the blocks; it only took Netflix three years from when 4K TVs were widely available to start offering some of its programming in ultra-HD, and now Amazon Video has several 4K films and shows to watch.
+Streaming services are usually quickest out of the blocks; it only took Netflix three years from when 4K TVs were widely available to start offering some of its programming in ultra-HD.
+Now Amazon Video has several 4K films and shows to watch.

 To stream 4K content, you need a good internet connection.
 Netflix recommends at least 25Mbps to get a reliable stream.
 8K streams could feasibly require double that, and only a handful of internet service providers offer speeds of 50Mpbs and over.

-No, buy a 4K one instead.
+No, buy a 4K one instead and use our to pick the best for your budget.
 Given that 4K content isn't that widely available, it will be several years before you'll be able to easily watch something in 8K.